Jack Rosen Memorial Award - Applications Due Oct 11th 2019

 The World’s Challenge Challenge at the University of Waterloo is a competition where teams of three diverse students pick one of the United Nations’ Sustainable Development Goals (also known as Global Goals), and propose a solution.

-Students with innovative ideas are invited to pitch at the Velocity Fund $5K Qualifiers, held each term.
-Up to 40 teams pitch over two nights to a panel of judges from the local startup community.
-The top 10 are invited to pitch at the Velocity Fund Finals for their chance to win one of four $5,000 grants.
+Concept is the on-campus initiative launched by Velocity.
+Students with innovative ideas are invited to pitch at the Concept Fund $5K Qualifiers, held each term.
+The top 10/40 teams are invited to pitch at the Velocity Fund Finals for their chance to win one of four $5,000 grants.